 Three options for implementations to allow for proxy-voting in digital voting passes were proposed.
-The third option, voting with someone else's wallet, is the worst of the three choices, because of legislative and fraud issues.
+The third option, voting with someone else's wallet, is least applicable of the three choices, because of legislative and fraud issues.
 There would be virtually no trustworthy check to see if the warranter has actually allowed the proxy-voter to vote or if the proxy-voter just stole or copied the needed accessories for verification.
 This would cause people to distrust the system and therefore it would be hard to get this system widely accepted.

 Using regular transactions wouldn't be a proper replacement of the paper voting pass, cause of the mentioned weaknesses and problems.
 The option with specialized transaction functions or smart contracts expands on the regular transactions and by doing that, tackles the main issues with that option.
 The system does get more complex and thus has higher development cost, but since trust and precision are very important factors in a digital voting solution, this increase in development costs will be worth it.
 The added verification for proxy-voting and added simple revoking rights make this solution much better than regular transactions and the increased ease of use makes this an improvement to the current paper proxy-voting system.
+Voters don't need to bring anything else, but their travel document.
 This option is the way to go for the digital voting pass system.